4-Week TEFL Course in Florence, Italy

 Many teachers work on a freelance basis for two or more language schools, as well as supplementing their income by teaching privately.
 There are also summer schools across the country, which can be a good place to start and get some experience under your belt.

-There are also jobs at international schools and univesities across Italy, usually requiring two or more years of experience.
+There are also jobs at international schools and universities across Italy, usually requiring two or more years of experience.

 • How much will I earn teaching English in Italy?

 The average salary for an English teacher in Italy is between 1000 and 1500 eruos per month.
-If you supplement your income by giving private lessons, you can expect to earn between 20 and 25 euros per hour.
+Private lessons typically pay between 20 and 25 euros per hour, depending on the student and region.
+Many teachers use these to supplement their main income.
 The salary at summer camps is typically around 250 euros per week.

 • What is the cost of living like in Florence / Italy?

 The cost of living is relatively low compared to many other EU countries, but less so in bigger cities.
-You may find that your language school salary covers your monthly living expenses but not much more.
-A studio apartment can cost around 600 to 1000 euros per month, but most teachers rent a room in a shared aprtment, which costs around 300 to 500 euros per month.
+In many cases, a language school salary may cover basic monthly expenses, especially when sharing accommodation.
+However, savings potential will depend on your location, housing choices, and overall lifestyle.
+A studio apartment can cost around 600 to 1000 euros per month, but most teachers rent a room in a shared apartment, which costs around 300 to 500 euros per month.